mvolkmann/blog/src/flutter.md

 - Check the "US export laws" checkbox.
 - Click the "Create app" button in the lower-right corner.

+- In the left-nav, select "Developer page".
+- Enter a "Developer Name", "Physical address", "Promotional Text", and "Website address".
+- Upload a "Developer icon" that is exactly 512x512px.
+- Upload a "Header image" that is exactly 4096x2304px.
+- Select a "Featured app" to appear on your developer page.
+- Click the "Save" button in the lower-right corner.

 - In the left-nav, select "Production".
 - Click the "Countries/regions" tab.
 - Click "Add countries/regions".